lokesh23799/M1_Application_Calculator/1_Requiremets/readme.md

                     1:Variables are used to store results ,take operations, and take numeric values.

                     2:Switch case is used to jump to operators selected by user.

+                    3:Divide operations will not divide bh zero.

+      References:
+           1:Seek help from colleagues.

+       Improvement:
+           1:practised and improved the code.